kanidm/kanidm_ppa_automation/testing/README.md

 Testing other architectures is even more Fun than packaging for them.
 The scripts here make it plausible, if not exactly great.

 ## Prerequisites
+1. Expect qemu to consume at least 1.2GiB of RAM in the worst case scenario.
-1. Run `scripts/install-deps.sh` to install system level dependencies such as qemu.
+2. Run `scripts/install-deps.sh` to install system level dependencies such as qemu.
 It assumes Debian, so you may need to substitute as necessary.
-2. Your normal user is assumed to be able to run qemu & KVM.
+3. Your normal user is assumed to be able to run qemu & KVM.
 Usually this means belonging to the `kvm` group.

 ## Testing procedure